Olga Smirnova (dancer)

 Olga Vyacheslavovna Smirnova (Ольга Вячеславовна Смирнова; born 6 November 1991) is a Russian ballet dancer.
-Formerly a prima ballerina of the Bolshoi Ballet, she is currently a prima ballerina with the Dutch National Ballet in Amsterdam, Netherlands.
+Formerly a prima ballerina of the Bolshoi Ballet, Smirnova has been a prima ballerina with the Dutch National Ballet in Amsterdam, Netherlands since 2022.
 She has danced at venues across Europe, as well as appearing in Beijing, China and Japan.

 Biography

-Born in Leningrad (later Saint Petersburg), Smirnova comes from a family with no connections with ballet.
+Born in Saint Petersburg, Smirnova comes from a family with no connections with ballet.
 Her mother encouraged her to take up the art at the Vaganova Academy where she studied under Lyudmila Kovaleva.
 She participated in the academy's tours across Europe and Japan, performing in the 2004 presentation arranged jointly with the Royal Ballet School.
-In 2011, while still a student at the Vaganova academy she appeared in London at the London Coliseum to commemorate Galina Ulanova, who is said to be one of the greatest of ballerinas.
+In 2011, while still a student at the Vaganova academy, Smirnova appeared in London at the London Coliseum to commemorate Galina Ulanova, who is said to be one of the greatest ballerinas.
 For the commemoration routine, which was choreographed by A. Messerer and accompanied by Dvořák's Melody, Smirnova danced with S. Strelkov.
 She also danced, in June of that year, at Diana Vishneva's benefit performance at the Mariinsky Theatre.
 The following month, she was in Beijing, partnered by the Bolshoi's principal dancer Semyon Chudin, performing Grand Pas Classique (choreography by V. Gsovsky) to music by the 19th century French composer Daniel Auber.

 In 2011, immediately after her graduation, she was recruited by the Bolshoi Ballet directly in the rank of soloist.
 She was promoted to first soloist in her first season, to leading soloist at the end of her second season in 2013, and to prima ballerina in 2016.
-Until 2018, Smirnova worked under the tutelage of the legendary Marina Kondratieva, currently her master tutor at the Bolshoi is Maria Allash.
+Until 2018, Smirnova worked under the tutelage of the legendary Marina Kondratieva; currently her master tutor at the Bolshoi is Maria Allash.